Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Experiments

 \subsubsection{Results of Multi-Party Simulation}

 We employ the trained model to build a {\MultiParty} simulator.
 We examine the performance of {\ModelName} across different configurations proposed in Subsection \ref{sec:exp_setting}, and observe reasonable performance.
-Table \ref{tab:friends_case} exhibits both typical test-set and generalization cases. {\ModelName} can produce fluent, consistent and high-quality utterances, no matter that the scene description and previous utterances are sampled from test set directly or written manually, indicating its high robustness.
-Furthermore, it can be observed that each utterance's style matching the role's characteristics.
-For example, Ross is more prone to talk about academic topic while Monica cares about the fairness.
+Table \ref{tab:friends_case} exhibits both typical test-set and generalization cases. {\ModelName} can produce fluent, consistent and high-quality utterances, no matter whether the scene description and previous utterances are sampled from test set directly or written manually, indicating its high robustness.
+Furthermore, it can be observed that each utterance's style matches the role's characteristics.
+For example, Ross is more prone to talk about academic topics while Monica cares about fairness.

-We observe astonishing results for zero-shot experiments, in which the entire set of story contexts and role styles have not been studied by the model fine-tuning \footnote{But it might nevertheless have partially related knowledge from the pre-training phase.}.
-In this case, we manually input more contents of scene description which including the role introductions, their location, topics and other contexts (`Jon Snow are preparing to tell Daenerys his true identity'). {\ModelName} generates fluent and interesting dialogues between `Jon Snow' and `Daenerys' even it does not know well about them before prompted.
-Table \ref{tab:got_case2} provides another case which include more than two roles (`Tywin Lannister, Tyrion Lannister, Varys and Petyr Baelish are having a council meeting') in the Appendix \ref{sec:zeroshot_case2}.
+We observe astonishing results for zero-shot experiments, in which the entire set of story contexts and role styles have not been studied by the model fine-tuning\footnote{Yet it might nevertheless have partially related knowledge from the pre-training phase.}.
+In this case, we manually input more content of scene description which includes the role introductions, their location, topics and other contexts. {\ModelName} generates fluent and interesting dialogues between multiple roles even if it does not know well about them before prompted.
+See Table \ref{tab:got_case} for two cases `Jon Snow is preparing to tell Daenerys his true identity' and `Tywin Lannister, Tyrion Lannister, Varys and Petyr Baelish are having a council meeting'.